trentlarson/endorser-docs/source/transactions.rst

-  @type                always the type: "Offer" availabilityEnds     optional time when this offer stops being available availabilityStarts   optional time when this offer becomes available description          optional free-form explanation; for specific units of time or money, use "itemOffered" identifier           optional identifier for this offer minOtherOffers       optional number telling how many other offers should be received before this offer is valid minOtherOfferAmounts optional total amount of other offers that should be received before this offer is valid recipient            optional individual or organization if this is directly to an entity (as opposed to "result") result               optional reference to a PlanAction if this contributes to some other plan or goal (as opposed to "recipient") itemOffered          optional specific quantity; for a general explanation of the offer, use "description"
+  @type                always the type: "Offer" availabilityEnds     optional time when this offer stops being available availabilityStarts   optional time when this offer becomes available description          optional free-form explanation; to offer specific units of time or money, use "itemOffered" identifier           optional identifier for this offer minOtherOffers       optional number telling how many other offers should be received before this offer is valid minOtherOfferAmounts optional total amount of other offers that should be received before this offer is valid recipient            optional individual or organization if this is directly to an entity (as opposed to "result") isPartOf             optional reference to a PlanAction if this contributes to some other plan or goal (as opposed to "recipient") includesObject       optional specific TypeAndQuantityNode; to make a free-form explanation of the offer, use "description"
   ==================== ====